 Priority will be given to activities that involve all teachers, students and former mobility students, both Italian and foreign.

-Our targert groups are first of all motivated outgoing students both for study purpose and for trainership.
+Our target groups are first of all motivated outgoing students both for study purpose and for traineeship.
 We give relevant importance to students motivation which has often produced successful mobility experiences.
-If first cycle student mobility is mostly oriented to study purpose, second cycle students mainly go abroad for trainership.
+If first cycle student mobility is mostly oriented to study purpose, second cycle students mainly go abroad for traineeship.

-Outgoing teaching staff mobility is encreasing and encourages incoming students and new partnerships.
+Outgoing teaching staff mobility is increasing and encourages incoming students and new partnerships.